all images courtesy jakob + macfarlane

 commercial program: headquarters cardinal group

-design showroom, RBC
+cultural program: design showroom, RBC

 cost consultant: michel forgue